-Join Sean Colins for an in-depth discussion in this video Understanding certificate expiration, part of Understanding Secure Sockets Layer.
+Join Sean Colins for an in-depth discussion in this video Understanding certificate expiration, part of Learning Secure Sockets Layer.

 - Certificates expire.
 We put in the expiration dates whenever we're creating them, right?
 So, we know they're going to expire.
 We have to prepare for it.
 So, you know, everything's all fine and dandy whenever you first create your certificates.
 You know, you do the ribbon cutting ceremony, everything's working great, you feel really proud of yourself, it's awesome.
 You've got a working certificate.
 Fantastic.
 But someday, that certificate is going to go bad.
 It is going to expire, like an old banana.
 And when it does, you're going to need to go out to the certificate authority that issued your certificate.